Students The Architecture Scholarship in Honour of Michael Evamy

 1. Confirm their willingness to work within the available funds.

-2. Confirm their willingness to prepare a talk for public presentation and publication.
-DIALOG will organize the talk together with a reception.
-Travel expenses for the Talks will be funded separately from the Scholarship.
+2. Confirm their willingness to prepare a public presentation and publication.
+DIALOG will organize the presentation, followed by a reception.
+Travel expenses will be funded separately from the scholarship.

 3. Use the award money within one calendar year following notification of the award.